Number Format - Thousand Separator in AS3

 The last parameter (siStyle:Boolean) specifies whether to use the International System of Units or not.
 SI units have points between the thousands and a comma for the seperator (123.456.789,01).
 Putting siStyle as false reverses that behaviour (123,456,789.01).

-function numberFormat(number:*, maxDecimals:int = 2, forceDecimals:Boolean = false, siStyle:Boolean = true):String {
+function numberFormat(number:*, maxDecimals:int = 2, forceDecimals:Boolean = false, siStyle:Boolean = false):String {

 var i:int = 0, inc:Number = Math.pow(10, maxDecimals), str:String = String(Math.round(inc * Number(number))/inc);